-When loans guaranteed by the Small Business Administration ("SBA") are sold with servicing retained, and when mortgage loans are originated and sold to Fannie Mae, servicing rights are initially recorded at fair value with the income statement effect recorded in gains on sales of loans.
+When loans guaranteed by the Small Business Administration ("SBA") are sold with servicing retained, and when mortgage loans are originated and sold to the Federal National Mortgage Association ("Fannie Mae"), servicing rights are initially recorded at fair value with the income statement effect recorded in gains on sales of loans.
 Fair value is based on market prices for comparable mortgage servicing contracts, when available, or on a valuation model that calculates the present value of estimated future net servicing income of the underlying loans.

 Servicing rights are evaluated for impairment based upon the fair value of the rights as compared to carrying amount.
 Impairment is recognized through a valuation allowance for each loan, as applicable, to the extent that fair value is less than the carrying amount.
 If CIB Marine later determines that all or a portion of the impairment no longer exists for a particular grouping, a reduction of the allowance may be recorded as an increase to income.
-Changes in valuation allowances are reported with other income on the income statement and for the years ended December 31, 2022 and 2021 were \$8,000 and \$3,000, respectively.
+Changes in valuation allowances are reported with other income on the income statement and, for the years ended December 31, 2023 and 2022, were \$2,000 and \$8,000, respectively.
 The fair values of servicing rights are subject to significant fluctuations as a result of changes in estimated and actual prepayment speeds and default rates and losses.

 Servicing fee income from SBA and Fannie Mae loans, which are reported on the income statement as other income, is recorded for fees earned for servicing loans.
 The fees are based on a contractual percentage of the outstanding principal, or a fixed amount per loan, and are recorded as income when earned.
 The amortization of SBA servicing rights and impairments are netted against loan servicing fee income.
-Servicing fees for the years ended December 31, 2022 and 2021 were \$239,000 and \$259,000, respectively.
+Servicing fees for the years ended December 31, 2023, and 2022, were \$242,000 and \$239,000, respectively.
 Late fees and ancillary fees related to loan servicing are not material.